Maheer1207/Project-URL-Shortener/README.md

 3. Paste the link copied from the Server's in a browser, having the last portion of the shortened URL or the preferred alias, following the link after the "/".
 4. The link will redirect to the main URL that has been shortened

-## So many hassels woulnd't be required, if I would have deployed it to a clouds like Heroku or Azure.
+## So many steps woulnd't be required, if I would have deployed it to a clouds like Heroku or Azure.
 However, to avoid the cost, I choose not to deploy it.
 If it was deployed, the short-url generated would have rediercted us to the Web page of the Long URL.

-Happy coding!